0x020 Foundation

 These two definitions have slightly different conclusions sometimes (e.g: composition of function).
 This note will follow the deleted version.

-It is important to remember that limit points of \(E\) do not necessarily belong to \(E\) unless it is closed.
+Under this definition, limit points of \(E\) do not necessarily belong to \(E\) unless it is closed.
 In fact, \(x_0\) need not to be in the domain of \(f\).

 limit point might not be in the domain

-In the function \(f(x) = x \sin(1/x)\) with \(x>0\), \(x=0\) is not included in the domain but \(x=0\) is a limit point, so the limit on \(0\) can exist
+In another function \(f(x) = x \sin(1/x)\) with \(x>0\), \(x=0\) is not included in the domain but \(x=0\) is a limit point, so the limit on \(0\) can exist

 As mentioned above, the functional limit should be independent how we approach the limit point, therefore all sequence limit should converges to the same point.